Skip to main content

 An ORCID iD is a unique identifier for researchers.
 It allows research activities to be accurately attached to individuals over time, between institutions, and across multiple information systems.
 For more details visit: What is ORCID?

-- TXST is an ORCID Institutional Member as of Fall 2018
+Texas State University is an ORCID Institutional Member as of Fall 2018.

 - Sign-in to ORCID by selecting "Institutional Account" and use your TXST NetID and Password